Law #7: Cause and Effect are not Closely Related in Time and Space

 The crew member replies, “Well, sir, the gabungie’s leaking.”

-They all automatically lookup.
+They all automatically look up.
 And, sure enough, there’s a visible leak up there in the gabungie.

 “Er, okay,” Dave sighs.
 “Well, clean up the oil and get the gabungie fixed right away.”